neilotoole/sq-web/content/en/docs/drivers/xlsx.md

 ```

 {{< alert icon="👉" >}}
-A downside to `--ingest.header` is that the option is set on a per-source basis, not per-sheet.
+A downside to `--ingest.header` is that the option applies on a per-source basis, not per-sheet.
-That is to say: when using `--ingest.header`, each of the sheets in the XLSX source
+That is to say: when using `--ingest.header`, every sheet in the workbook
 should have a header, or none of the sheets should have a header.
 {{< /alert >}}

-## Column kinds
+## Column kind

-When ingesting an Excel workbook, `sq` attempts to detect the data "kind"
+When ingesting an Excel workbook, `sq` attempts to detect the data ["kind"](/docs/detect/#column-kind)
-of each column.
-Thus an Excel date becomes a date in the backing DB, an Excel
+of each column (`int`, `float`, `text`, etc.).
+Thus an Excel date becomes a date in
+the backing DB, an Excel
 number becomes an int or a float, and various date & time values are parsed
 into an appropriate DB type.
 See the [column kind section](/docs/detect/#column-kind)
 for more on this mechanism.